 For your data to be valid, it needs to be accurate.
 That’s why it’s important to develop standardized data entry forms that all team members can use when entering information into the central database.

 This will ensure that everyone uses the same format and that each piece of information joins in the correct field.

-Take time to sit down with your team and map out what information you need to collect and how it should be organized.
+Sit down with your team and map out what information you need to collect and how it should be organized.
 From there, you can develop standardized data entry forms that everyone on your team can use.

-Implement Quality Control Measures Even with standardized data entry forms; there will always be some human error regarding data entry.
+Implement Quality Control Measures Even with standardized data entry forms, there will always be some human error regarding data entry.

 That’s why it’s essential to see the quality control measures in place to catch any mistakes before they become too costly.

 The second data management rule is just as important as securing your data.
 This means keeping your campaign’s data secure on an encrypted hard drive or in the cloud.

 It also means being careful about who has access to this data, only giving access to those who need it, and ensuring they understand the importance of keeping this information confidential.